 Part of assessing too much screen time is also knowing the recommendations so that you can limit use or schedule specific times for tech use.
 New rules for your classroom and homes will create good habits that highly benefit children.

-• Video chatting with family members after 18 months is permitted; this can encourage back and forth communication
+- Video chat with family members after 18 months is permitted; this can encourage back and forth communication

-• Between 2 and 4/5: one hour at a time of screen time per day with other periods of sedentary play (without a screen)
+- Between 2 and 5: one hour of screen time per day with other periods of sedentary play (without a screen)

 Additionally, use parental controls to set a daily limit of screen time.
 You can also set app limits on your child’s device.